bhoward/focsipedia2/docs/fp/intro.md

 although not everything in programming that goes by the name of "function" is a function according to the [mathematical definition](../sets/functions.md).

-In computer programming, a function is a routine that is given some data as input and that will calculate and return an answer based on that data.
+In computer programming, a function is a piece of program code that is given some data as input and that will calculate and return an answer based on that data.
 For example, in the Java programming